TedHusted/awake/awake.md/awake.md

 Selene: We are ready to approach the vehicle, Command.

-The cockpit of the aircraft is circular, following the streamlined shape of the outer craft.
-A console runs along the entire inside rim.
-Six chairs are evenly spaced around the console.
+The cockpit of the aircraft is circular, like the streamlined shape of the outer craft.
+A console runs along the inside rim.
+Six chairs are spaced around the console.
 Each section has its own function: Navigation, Communications, Weapons, Command, Telemetry, Medical.

 Oceanus: Proceed.

 The Watch Team, along with Phoebe, are monitoring the mission from the Command Center.

 The infil had gone like clockwork.
-In flight, the air ship hugged the surface.
-The Vanir Ranger team was able to enter the north-west region of the peninsula from the Sea of Japan without detection.
+The Vanir Ranger team was able to enter Cháoxiǎn undetected.
+The craft skimmed the surface along the north-west region of the peninsula from the Sea of Japan.

 The Cháoxiǎns isolate their computer network from the rest of the world.
 Idisi does not have the same access to Taedong that they have to other synthetic agents.
-Using conventional intelligence, the Watch Team determined the schedule for a shipment of new JuJa to Cháoxiǎn factories.
+Meaning the Watch Team had to work with conventional intelligence.
+Still, they found a shipment of new JuJa en route to Cháoxiǎn factories.

  The intel said the devices were being shipped, deactivated, in wooden crates.
 All the Rangers had to do was get within a meter of one of the crates.
 Then the scanner should be able to detect any Omnibot technology.

 Or not.
-It wasn’t fully tested, but it was the best option for now.
+It wasn’t field tested, but it was the best option for now.

 The Rangers are wearing battle armor that makes them seem larger, almost the size of Terrans.
 Using an EMT device, the team disables the truck.
-When the driver and passenger are checking under the hood, two Rangers steal up and disable each Terran with a drug administered by hypospray.
-The Terrans are loaded gently back into the truck.
+The driver and passenger come out to check under the hood.
+Two Rangers steal up and disable each Terran with a drug administered by hypospray.
+The Rangers drag the Terrans on their heels back to the truck doors and load them into the truck.

 One Ranger raises the hood, so that it looks like engine trouble.
 The other Ranger approaches the back of the truck with keys taken from the passenger’s belt.

 Selene: Command, we’re opening the back of the truck.

-Selene’s body camera shows that the truck is packed tightly with wooden crates.
+Selene’s body camera shows wooden crates filling the back of truck.

 Selene: I am engaging the scanner.